jnjahncke/pfb2022_problemsets/biopython_problemset/blast.md

 - Common evalue is 1e-2 to 1e-5 (1e-5 is more conservative)
 - `-outfmt 5` makes an xml file as the output file

+run `xml_blast_parse.py`, which loops through each query and prints the result id and result description.
+(This can be redirected to a file in unix using `./xml_blast_parse.py > output.txt`